 I underestimated the need for this in Hong Kong, when we stopped at a coffee shop across from Victoria Park.
 Some people in the group (I won’t name names) fought me a bit on why we were taking a break, but we ended up spending close to an hour there, just relaxing.
 It was a nice change of pace and everyone needed it, whether they knew it or not.

 7. Book a Suite and/or Adjoining Rooms

-One thing I underestimated when planning our trip to Asia was the amount of space the five of us would need.
+One thing I underestimated when planning our trip to Asia was the amount of space we would need.
 Yes, we always had two rooms booked, but having a suite made a huge difference.
-In Hong Kong, for example, we got to the Grand Hyatt and realized there wasn’t enough closet space (or room for us to move without stepping over each other) so I upgraded to a suite and everyone was much more comfortable after that.
+In Hong Kong, for example, we got to the Grand Hyatt and realized there wasn’t enough closet space.
+Or room for us to move without stepping over each other.
+I upgraded to a suite and everyone was much more comfortable after that.
 The Grand Suite also became a gathering spot for us after long days of sightseeing and we enjoyed just sitting on the couch, chatting while one person charged their phone and someone else took a nap.
-This was, after all, a family trip and we wanted to spend time together as a family.

-Meanwhile, having adjoining rooms makes it easy to get things you’re sharing (i.e. curling irons, chargers, adapters, etc.) as well as harass everyone into being ready when they’re supposed to be.
-Be sure to arrange adjoining rooms ahead of time, since hotels may not always be able to accommodate this request upon arrival.
+Meanwhile, having adjoining rooms makes it easy to get things you’re sharing (i.e. curling irons, chargers, adapters, etc.).
+Harassing everyone into being ready when they’re supposed to be becomes much easier.
+Be sure to arrange adjoining rooms ahead of time, since hotels can’t always accommodate this request upon arrival.

 8. Get Club Lounge Access